MicrosoftDocs/VBA-Docs/api/Excel.Point.SecondaryPlot.md

 # Point.SecondaryPlot property (Excel)

- **True** if the point is in the secondary section of either a pie of pie chart or a bar of pie chart.
-Applies only to points on pie of pie charts or bar of pie charts.
+ **True** if the point is in the secondary section of either a Pie of Pie chart or a Bar of Pie chart.
+Applies only to points on Pie of Pie charts or Bar of Pie charts.
 Read/write **Boolean**.

 ## Syntax